 Your partner is asked to produce a semen sample.
 The specimen is washed thoroughly, and the sperms that show maximum motility are selected.
 Such sperms can be used fresh for fertilizing the egg or frozen and used later on.

 Retrieved eggs are fertilized either by conventional insemination, the placement of eggs and sperm in a culture-containing dish, or by intracytoplasmic sperm injection (ICSI).
 The eggs are regularly monitored to confirm the fertilization.

 Step 5- Embryo transfer into the uterus:

 Embryologists monitor the embryos’ growth and viability to determine whether a day 3 or day 5 transfer should be done.
 Embryo transfers three days after retrieval when the embryo contains four-to-eight cells) may be done or embryos are often transferred five days after retrieval and fertilization (Day 5 transfer or blastocyst transfer).
 A small catheter is inserted through which the embryo is placed in your uterus.
 If the procedure is successful, it takes about six to ten days for the implantation to occur.

 The embryologist evaluates any remaining embryos for cryopreservation (freezing).
 Embryo cryopreservation gives patients who wish to have another child the option to have an embryo transferred at a later date without having to complete another IVF cycle.

 Two weeks after retrieval, a pregnancy blood test is performed.
 If this test is positive, the patient is considered four weeks pregnant.

-Are there any risks with IVF?
+Are there any risks with IVF treatment?

 - While you are on fertility drugs you may experience the side effects of headache, mood swings, and abdominal pain.